asomoza/image_gen_aux/src/image_gen_aux/upscalers/README.md

 ## Upscale with model

 Class to upscale images with a safetensor checkpoint.
-We use [spandrel](https://github.com/chaiNNer-org/spandrel) for loading, and you can see the list of supported models [here]([list](https://github.com/chaiNNer-org/spandrel?tab=readme-ov-file#model-architecture-support)).
+We use [spandrel](https://github.com/chaiNNer-org/spandrel) for loading, and you can see the list of supported models [here](https://github.com/chaiNNer-org/spandrel?tab=readme-ov-file#model-architecture-support).

 Most of the super-resolution models are provided as `pickle` checkpoints, which are considered unsafe.
 We promote the use of safetensor checkpoints, and for convenient use, we recommend using the Hugging Face Hub.
 You can still use a locally downloaded model.

+### Space

+You can test the current super resolution models you can use with this [Hugging Face Space](https://huggingface.co/spaces/OzzyGT/basic_upscaler).

 ### How to use